fperesadilo/DronePathfinder/README.md

 In this case, I have decided only to implement two algorithms using the dynamic programming (DP) approach and a genetic algorithm (GA).

+The **dynamic programming algorithm (DP)** for path planning in a grid with changing cell values works like a methodical treasure hunt.
+Imagine starting at a point on a map where each spot has a different value.
+The goal is simple: find a path that, over a set number of moves, collects the most value possible.

+To achieve this, the algorithm uses a table that keeps track of the best possible value for reaching each spot on the map at each step of the journey.
+As it progresses through each step, it updates this table to ensure it always knows the best way to maximize the total value collected up to that point.

+The algorithm also considers the cost of revisiting spots where values might change over time.
+It carefully evaluates each move—whether to revisit a known spot or explore new ones—ensuring it makes the best decisions based on the potential rewards at each step.

+Overall, the algorithm combines systematic exploration with smart decision-making to find a path that not only respects time limits but also gathers the highest possible total value.
+It's like navigating a map to gather as much treasure as possible, using a step-by-step approach to ensure every move counts towards maximizing the loot.

 Pseudocode for the dynammic programming approach:
 ```
 Class DynamicProgramming: